 new receives its memory allocation from a pool of available memory (called the heap or free store).
-It is usually located between a program and its runtime stack: The run-time stack grows each time a function is called, so it is possible for it to overun the heap (if main() calls a function that calls a function that calls a function ...)
+It is usually located between a program and its run-time stack: The run-time stack grows each time a function is called, so it is possible for it to overun the heap (if main() calls a function that calls a function that calls a function ...)
 It is also possible for the heap to overun the run-time stack (if a program performs lots of new operations).

-If a program executes a new operation and the heap has been exhausted, then

-(called the ).
+Run-Time Stack

-It is common to picture a NULL pointer variable using the electrical engineering ground symbol:
+If a program executes a new operation and the heap has been exhausted, then new returns the value 0 (called the null address or null pointer).
+It is common to picture a null pointer variable using the electrical engineering ground symbol:

-It is always a good idea to check whether a pointer variable has a NULL value before attempting to dereference it because an attempt to dereference a NULL (or uninitialized or void) pointer variable produces a
+It is a good idea to check whether a pointer variable has a null value before attempting to dereference it because an attempt to dereference a null (or uninitialized or void) pointer variable produces a segmentation fault

 '''

 double dptr = new double;

-if ()
+if (dptr == 0)

 {

 cerr << "\n No more memory!\n";

 exit(-1);

 }

 '''